SCONE Session Language (v0.3)

 Independent Attestation Factors

-Multiple independent attestation variants can be configured.
+Multiple independent attestation variants can be configured as well:

 services: